dozmus/csar/design-docs/query-language/Query Language #1.3.md

 ```

 ## Implementation
 The preliminary version of the software will only handle searching for classes and methods.
-The second version will include variable support, the third control flow and the fourth comments.
-Further versions will focus on introducing new refactoring abilities.
+Later versions will gradually include other features of the query language, until it is completely supported.
-Note: This version has omitted aliases for the language, for brevity.
+Note: This version of the grammar has omitted aliases for the language, for brevity.